 Penny Zeller is known for her heartfelt stories of faith and her passion to impact lives for Christ through fiction.
 While she has had a love for writing since childhood, she began her adult writing career penning articles for national and regional publications on a wide variety of topics.

-When Penny is not writing, she enjoys spending time with her husband and children while camping, hiking, canoeing, reading, running, gardening, and playing volleyball.
+When Penny is not dreaming up new characters, she enjoys spending time with her husband and two daughters and camping, hiking, canoeing, biking, reading, running, gardening, and playing volleyball.

 Sample Interview Questions

 Fast forward several years when I surrendered my writing to the Lord.
-I quit my full time job with a social services governmental agency so I could stay home with my children.
+I quit my full-time job with a social services governmental agency so I could stay home with my daughters.
 That was the start of my career, beginning with writing magazine articles.
 Writing is my ministry and my passion and I pray I will glorify Him with each word I write.